-Latinas Decolonizing Our Sexuality: Reclaiming Power and Pleasure in 2025
+Latinas Decolonizing Our Sexuality: The Journey of Reclaiming Power and Pleasure

-Latinas Decolonizing Our Sexuality: Reclaiming Power and Pleasure in 2025
+Latinas Decolonizing Our Sexuality: The Journey of Reclaiming Power and Pleasure

 In 2025, the conversation around sexuality is more vibrant and diverse than ever.
 Yet, for many Latina women, the journey towards fully embracing and decolonizing their sexuality is an ongoing and deeply personal process.